1980 Indianapolis 500: Radio

 The race was carried live on the IMS Radio Network.
 Paul Page served as anchor for the fourth year.
 Lou Palmer reported from victory lane.
 Rodger Ward, who previously served as a commentator for ABC Sports, joined the crew as "Driver Expert."
 It was the first time that a former winner served as the expert.
 This was the last year of Bob Jenkins on the Backstretch.
 This would be the final year for Darl Wibel on the crew.

 The reporting location for turn one was located atop the Southwest Vista grandstand, whereas in other years it was normally in the upper deck of the E Stand.

 Television

 The race was carried in the United States on ABC Sports on a same-day tape delay basis.
-For the first time, the broadcast was expanded to three-hours.
+For the first time, the broadcast was expanded to three hours.
 Chris Schenkel rode along and reported live from inside one of the pace cars at the start of the race.
+Sam Posey returned to serve as reporter after missing the 1979 race.

 The broadcast has re-aired on ESPN Classic since May 2011.